 Edamame is packed with nutrients that make it a standout even among other soyfoods.
 While nutrition analyses vary, 1 cup of cooked beans provides approximately one-third the DV of both protein and fiber, with just under 200 kcal.3 "Edamame has an outstanding nutrition profile," Armul says.
 "I can't think of many foods that low in calories and also that high in protein and fiber."
 As complete proteins, soybeans have all nine of the essential amino acids.4

-The Soyfoods Association of North America (SANA) 2014 report "Consumer Attitudes About Nutrition, Health and Soyfoods," found that 75% of consumers perceive soy products as healthful.5 In 1999, the FDA approved a health claim linking soy protein intake to reduced risk of heart disease.6 This endorsement led to a general rise in demand for soyfoods, including an increase in the popularity of edamame.5 The SANA report indicates that sales of these tender beans have been growing steadily, up 9% from 2010 to 2013, the latest year for which data are available.5
+The United Soybean Board’s 2014 report “Consumer Attitudes About Nutrition, Health and Soyfoods,” found that 75% of consumers perceive soy products as healthful.5 In 1999, the FDA approved a health claim linking soy protein intake to reduced risk of heart disease.6 This endorsement led to a general rise in demand for soyfoods, including an increase in the popularity of edamame.5 The SANA report indicates that sales of these tender beans have been growing steadily, up 9% from 2010 to 2013, the latest year for which data are available.5

 A daily intake of 25 g soy protein (as part of a diet low in saturated fat and cholesterol) is recommended to potentially lower heart disease risk.6 One cup of prepared edamame (in the pod) provides around 18 g.7 One-half cup of boiled shelled edamame beans has 10 g protein.7